Pliable Index Coding via Conflict-Free Colorings of Hypergraphs: Scalar PICs arising from Conflict-free Colorings

-Let $G^p:p\in[P]$ denote the indicator matrices as defined in Definition \ref{DefngenmatrixAssocWithaColoring} associated with the colorings $C^p:p\in[P]$ respectively.
-By definition of the conflict-free collection, for each $I_r\in\mathfrak{I}$ we have by arguments similar to the proof of Theorem \ref{thm:upperboundchromnumber}, that there is some $G^p$ which satisfies receiver $r$.
-Then, by Lemma \ref{lemma:concatenatedGeneratorsPIC}, the matrix $G= $ is a valid encoder of a $k$-vector PIC to the given PICOD problem of length $\sum_{p\in[P]}L_p$.
-This completes the proof. \end{IEEEproof} We now discuss the separation between $\alpha_{k,CF}({\cal H})$ and ${\cal X}_{k,CF}({\cal H})$ for the $k=1$ case. \begin{lemma} There exist a hypergraph $\cal H$ with $n$ hyperedges for which $\alpha_{CF}({\cal H})=\Theta(\log n)$ while ${\cal X}_{CF}({\cal H})=\Theta(\sqrt{n})$. \end{lemma} \begin{IEEEproof} Consider the $2$-uniform hypergraph with $m$ vertices and all the $2$-sized subsets of $[m]$ as hyperedges. \rogers{Thus $n=\binom{m}{2}$.} It is easy to see that any conflict-free coloring of this graph requires $m=\Theta(\sqrt{n})$ colors.
+The following lemma gives a class of hypergraphs for which the separation between parameters $\alpha_{CF}({\hcal})$ and $\xcal_{CF}({\hcal})$ can be quite large.
+Fig. \ref{fig2} gives an example hypergraph from this class and illustrates the lemma.
+We observe, however, that the minimum of the two upper bounds as in Lemma \ref{lemma:generalhypergraph_alphabounds} is still (asymptotically) tight for this class of hypergraphs. \begin{lemma} There exist a hypergraph $\hcal$ with $n$ hyperedges for which $\alpha_{CF}({\hcal})=\Theta(\log n)$ while $\xcal_{CF}({\hcal})=\Theta(\sqrt{n})$. \end{lemma} \begin{IEEEproof} Consider the $2$-uniform hypergraph with $m$ vertices and all the $2$-sized subsets of $[m]$ as hyperedges. \rogers{Thus $n=\binom{m}{2}$.} It is easy to see that any conflict-free coloring of this graph requires $m=\Theta(\sqrt{n})$ colors.